MikeyPPPPPPPP/printer_prank/README.md

 # printer_prank
-This cod when ran will automaticlly make a print, or more     If you computer auto connects
+This code hen ran will automaticlly make a print, or more     If you computer auto connects

 MODULES NEDDEN: